 The Samsung stock profile provides basic stock price charting information and a market sentiment indicator.
 Place the trade by choosing the Buy or Sell button.

-How to buy Samsung stock on Plus500?
+How to Buy/Sell Samsung CFD stock on Plus500

 Novice retail traders may find this platform lacks the trading interface, research tools and education they depend on for general guidance.
 The experienced trader with their own tools, stock data and news will be at home with the simple, intuitive interface and over 100 technical indicators.
 Traders who qualify for a professional account (with a minimum portfolio value of €500k) can raise their leverage levels, for example, from 1:5 to 1:20 for stock trades.
-When deciding whether to buy Samsung shares on Plus500, consider these pros and cons.
+When deciding whether to trade Samsung CFD shares on Plus500, consider these pros and cons.

 - FCA regulated